xerta555/Detach-Files/repo/README.md

 <b>:scroll: Setup steps:</b>
 - Beginning by download the Detach.txt file to your `/sdcard/` folder (equivalent to `/storage/emulated/0/`): <a href="https://raw.githubusercontent.com/xerta555/Detach-Files/master/Detach.txt">Detach.txt</a>.
-- Uncomment the common app(s) like Hangouts, YouTube, Facebook, etc you want in the previous downloaded file.
+- Uncomment the common app(s) you want in the downloaded file.
 - Save changes to your `/sdcard/Detach.txt` file.
 - Flash the module ZIP..
 - Juste note that Magisk Manager is recommended for the module flash, but the 'Simple-mode' can't works under custom recovery because it require LTE/WIFI).